mominulhridoy/Smart-Home-Fire-and-Gas-Detection-and-fire-extinguisher-System/README.md

 # Smart Home Fire and Gas Detection and fire extinguisher System

-Here is the list of components for your project:
+Here is the list of components for your project:-

 ESP32 Microcontroller,
 MQ-135 Gas Sensor,
 Flame Sensor (IR Flame Sensor),